cs4241-20a/a2-shortstack/README.md

 They can (of course) also see their lap time and position both when submitting and when viewing the leaderboard.

 ### Design/Evaluation Achievements
-- **Design Achievement 1**: Bulma to style the website in a modern style, with a large hero element and button that smoothly scrolls the user down
+- **Design Achievement 1**: Bulma to style the website in a modern style, with a large hero element and button that smoothly scrolls the user down to a seperate section where they can enter their simulation setup

 *Maybe next project, you'll be able to drive the car around*